Many surveys ask qualification questions first…

-In the typical research engagement, the survey is written to collect answers from a very specific category of person.
+In the typical market research project, the survey is written to collect answers from a very specific category of person.
 This might mean “moms with automotive experience” or “young professionals who drink diet cola for breakfast.”
 It’s impossible to know whether folks fit the needed profile without asking some questions first.

 Sometimes surveys know it’s not the right fit almost immediately.
 These interviews end before asking all the questions.
 The total time spent is a fraction of the full survey and could be 10 out of 100, or 15 out of 200!
 There are some really long surveys out there!